 To minimize the risk of altitude sickness, it’s crucial to take several precautions.

-Firstly, engaging in regular cardio exercise for at least three months before the trek can significantly enhance your stamina and endurance.
-Activities such as running, cycling, and swimming strengthen your cardiovascular system, helping you manage the physical demands of high-altitude trekking.
+Firstly, regular cardio exercise for at least three months before the trek can significantly enhance your stamina and endurance.
+Running, cycling and swimming strengthen your cardiovascular system, helping you manage the physical demands of high-altitude trekking.

 Additionally, avoid alcohol and cigarettes as they impair your body’s ability to acclimatize.
 Smoking reduces oxygen delivery to muscles, while alcohol can lead to dehydration, hypothermia, and other health issues.
 For a safe and healthy expedition, abstain from these substances altogether.
 Maintaining a balanced diet and getting enough rest are also essential.